e75ti/ddns-txt-watcher-updater/README.md

 ## WIP: Ansible & Docker
 - A WIP Ansible playbook is included to demonstrate automated deploy/pull/run on remote hosts.
-- Dockerfile and docker-compose examples available for local/containerized use.
 - CI/CD: recommended pipeline builds and pushes container to a registry, then uses Ansible (or SSH) to deploy.

 ## Security & best practices